simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 * Add username_regex option - run regular expression over username before querying the database (simplesamlphp/simplesamlphp-module-sqlauth#11) (v1.3.0)

+## Version 2.2.6

+Released 2025-08-20

+* Fix auth state AuthnInstant (#2478)

+`cron`

+* Fixed a security-issue where cron-jobs could be executed using the default key, even if a different one was set (#2453)

+`metarefresh`

+* Fixed parsing of large metadata files (v1.2.4)

+## Version 2.2.5

+Released 2025-03-11

+* Fixed PHP 8.4 deprecation notices
+* Fixed infinite recursion (#2367)
+* Fixed "Undefined array key" warning in RequestedAuthnContextSelector if no RAC is present in the request
+* Bumped vulnerable saml2-library to v4.17.0

+## Version 2.2.4

+Released 2024-12-02

+`Security`

+* A security bug was patched in the `saml2-library` that allowed for XXE during the parsing of SAML2-messages (CVE-2024-52596)

+`Other fixes`

+* Run ob_end_clean() on configuration file parsing error (#2219)
+* Fix typo that caused the metadata file-upload to be hidden (#2271)

+`admin`

+* Fix metadata-viewer to output a valid PHP array

 ## Version 2.2.3

 Released 2024-08-20